-Our Audit and Compliance Committee has determined that Srikant Datar and Elizabeth Doherty each possess specific accounting and financial management expertise and that each is an Audit Committee Financial Expert as defined by the SEC.
-The Board of Directors has also determined that Srikant Datar and Elizabeth Doherty are each "independent" in accordance with the applicable requirements of Rule 10A-3 of the Exchange Act, and that other members of the Audit and Compliance Committee have sufficient experience and ability in finance and compliance matters to enable them to adequately discharge their responsibilities.
+Our Audit and Compliance Committee has determined that Elizabeth Doherty possesses specific accounting and financial management expertise and that she is an Audit Committee Financial Expert as defined by the SEC.
+The Board of Directors has also determined that Elizabeth Doherty is "independent" in accordance with the applicable requirements of Rule 10A-3 of the Exchange Act, and that other members of the Audit and Compliance Committee have sufficient experience and ability in finance and compliance matters to enable them to adequately discharge their responsibilities.